yias/emgAcquire/README.md

 ## Noraxon DTS Set-up

 Once you launch the executable, the window of the hardware set-up will pop-up.
+The first time that you launch the application, the hardware must be set-up.
 If the Noraxon DTS Receiver is connected and switched-on, it will appear under the panel 'New devices".

 ![](docs/pics/dts_0.png)